 A sheriff may have to produce a written judgment setting out the facts and law behind a decision, to write a note for a children's hearing, or to approve the terms of an interlocutor.
-A sheriff must have the self-discipline necessary to keep their work up to date.
+A sheriff must have the self-discipline necessary to keep his or her work up to date.